Paul Martin (illustrator): Fisk tire boy

-The updated character appeared in thirteen issues of The Saturday Evening Post, between Feb 8 and Aug 23 of 1930.
-This was to promote the newly introduced "Air-Flight" tires.
-A full-length colorful print of the boy was publicly offered.
-The cheerful mascot showed up in many different formats.
-These were either with or without a facial touch-up.
-(This heading pictures three signed variants.)
-(Note: His credits include all images of the boy wearing a two-piece pajama set.
-This was the company's logo from 1930 to 34.)
-It was featured on the front cover and endpapers of fairy tale or folktale books for children in 1931.
-Their titles are as follows (8 total): Candy Land, Jack and the Bean Stalk, Little Black Sambo, Peter Rabbit, Pied Piper, Three Bears, Three Little Kittens, and Three Little Pigs.
+This updated character appeared in thirteen issues of The Saturday Evening Post, between February 8 and August 23, 1930.
+These ads promoted the newly introduced "Air-Flight" tires.
+A full-length, colorful print of the boy was publicly offered.
+The cheerful mascot showed up on various items, both with and without facial touch-ups.
+Three signed variants are pictured.
+(Note: His credits include all images of the boy wearing a two-piece pajama set, which served as the company's logo from 1930 to 1934.)
+It was featured on the front covers and endpapers of eight children's fairy tale or folktale books in 1931.
+The titles are Candy Land, Jack and the Bean Stalk, Little Black Sambo, Peter Rabbit, Pied Piper, Three Bears, Three Little Kittens, and Three Little Pigs.
 They were generically subtitled Time to Re-tire: A Bedtime Story.
-The mascot also appeared on ashtrays, bridge score pads, cigarette cases, (Note: They came with internal elastic straps (bands).) electrical clocks, jigsaw puzzles, matchbooks, posters & rubber heel replacements for shoes.
-These were complimentary items for existing or potential customers (excluding the clocks).
-Martin's lively figure was on retailers' data books, store windows, (Note: These were decals that stuck to the windows.) letterheads, and mailing envelopes.
-It showed up in miniature form in The American Boy, Boys' Life, automotive magazines, and hundreds of newspapers from 1930 to 34.
+The mascot also appeared on ashtrays, bridge score pads, cigarette cases, (Note: They came with internal elastic straps (also called bands).) electric clocks, jigsaw puzzles, matchbooks, posters and rubber heel replacements for shoes.
+These were complimentary items for existing or potential customers.
+Martin's lively figure was depicted on retailers' data books, letterheads, mailing envelopes, and store windows.
+(Note: These were decals that stuck to the windows.)
+A miniature version showed up in The American Boy, Boys' Life, automotive magazines, and hundreds of newspapers from 1930 to 1934.

 However, Fisk advertisements were fairly rare from 1931 to 1936.
-Some two-thirds of the Fisk dealers lost their franchise in November 1930.
-They did not meet the new financial requirement.
-This drastic corporate downsizing was done to reduce operating costs.
+Roughly two-thirds of the Fisk dealers lost their franchises in November 1930.
+They failed to meet a new financial requirement.
+This drastic corporate downsizing aimed to reduce operating costs.
 It followed three consecutive years of declining sales and mounting debts.
-The Great Depression had devastated the entire rubber industry through fierce price wars.
-This downward spiral was already taking place due to competition from mail-order houses.
-Martin's figure was never firmly established with a strong promotion campaign.
-It would have involved significant (yet necessary) expenditures.
-Fisk defaulted on interest payments to bondholders and entered receivership in January 1931.
-The restructuring process ended with the naming of a new management team, May 1933.
-They decided to go back to the original character based on public sentiment in late 1934.
-This was an unusual regression, as other companies had successfully modernized their mascots, some even multiple times.
+Furthermore, the Great Depression had devastated the entire rubber industry through fierce price wars.
+This downward spiral was already underway due to stiff competition from mail-order houses.
+Martin's lad was never firmly established through a strong promotional campaign.
+It would have involved significant—yet necessary—expenditures.
+Fisk ultimately defaulted on interest payments to bondholders and entered receivership on January 3, 1931.
+The restructuring process concluded with the naming of a new management team in May 1933.
+Based on public sentiment, they decided to bring back the original character in late 1934.
+This reversal was unusual, as other companies had successfully modernized their mascots despite the inherent risks.